-Skeptics claim that the Lord delay His coming.
+Skeptics claim that the Lord’s delay of His coming proves His Word is not true.
 Some Christians may be tempted to believe that God failed to fulfill His promises.
 However, people don’t realize that God is almighty and unchangeable.
 His designs will all be fulfilled at the right time.
-There are several reasons why the Lord has delayed His second coming:
+There are reasons why the Lord has delayed His second coming.
+Here are some:

 God’s unwillingness to have His children be lost has been the main cause for His long delay.
 Peter confirmed this truth saying, “The Lord is not slack concerning His promise, as some count slackness, but is longsuffering toward us, not willing that any should perish but that all should come to repentance” (2 Peter 3:9).
 Yet, he added that it is the Christian’s duty to hasten the coming of Jesus (verse 12).
 God, doesn’t wish for the death of sinner.
 In contrast, He has done all that which is in His power to save mankind from eternal death (John 3:16).
 Sadly, some will still reject His free offer of salvation and thus be lost (2 Peter 3:7).

 The Scriptures confirm that the promises and the curses of the Lord are conditional on man’s choices and obedience.
 “Behold, I set before you today a blessing and a curse: the blessing, if you obey the commandments of the LORD your God which I command you today; and the curse, if you do not obey the commandments of the LORD your God, but turn aside from the way which I command you today” (Deuteronomy 11:26-28 also ch.
 28).